brycewray/eleventy_solo/README.md

 ## Interested in other SSGs?

-For those interested in other static site generators, I have also created [Gatsby](https://gatsbyjs.org)- and [Hugo](https://gohugo.io)-based versions of this repo which also are now public.
+For those interested in other static site generators, I have also created [Gatsby](https://gatsbyjs.org)- and [Hugo](https://gohugo.io)-based versions of this repo.
+(I created them before converting this site to Tailwind CSS, so you&rsquo;ll have to handle that part yourself; fortunately, both [Gatsby](https://www.gatsbyjs.org/docs/tailwind-css/) and [Hugo](https://discourse.gohugo.io/t/adding-tailwindcss/24001/5) have ways to do that.)
 For more information, see “[Different modes for different code](https://brycewray.com/posts/2020/04/different-modes-different-code).”
 As for the repo links themselves:

 - [Gatsby version](https://github.com/brycewray/gatsby_site_css-grid)
 - [Hugo version](https://github.com/brycewray/hugo_site_css-grid)